mrjloswald/Lesson-Plans/Magnetic Poetry/slides.md

 # Provocation 1

-I'd also be hoping that the observation that the individual words and the groups of combined words are the same.
+I'd also be hoping that the observation that the groups _behave_ similarly (the same) as the individual words do and that the word groups are composed of words.

 ---